Valencian Community: Etymology

 The city of Valencia (capital of the Valencian Community) was founded by the Romans under the name of Valentia Edetanorum, or simply Valentia, which translates to "strength" or "valour", in full "strength of the Edetani" (the centre of Edetania was Edeta, an important old Iberian settlement 25 km north of Valencia, in what is now modern day Llíria, other important nearby settlements included Arse–Saguntum, Saetabis and Dianium).

 With the establishment of the Muslim Taifa of Valencia, during the Al-Andalus period, the name developed to بلنسية (Balansiya).
 The modern names of the city are Valencia (Spanish) and València (Valencian).
-The older spellings Valençia, Ualençia and Ualència are also found in pre-reform Spanish and Valencian texts.
+The older spellings Valéncia, Valençia, Ualençia, Ualéncia and Ualència are also found in pre-reform Spanish and Valencian texts.

 To distinguish it from its capital city, a number of names have been used for the region.
 After the Christian conquest, it became the Kingdom of Valencia.
 In the last decades, Valencian Community has become the preferred name to avoid any controversy.